ozum/vuepress-bar/README.md

 };
 ```

+** See advanced section below for more advanced modifications such as overriding.

 # Features

 - **Creates navbar & sidebar:** Add `navbar` prefix to your directories such as `nav.guide` or `nav.01.guide`
 - **Custom sort:** Prefix directories with numbers, or add `order` meta to files such as `01.guide`
 - **Multiple Sidebars**
 - **No configuration**
-- Adds README.md to the first available group like VuePress web site.
-(May be disabled by options)
+- Adds README.md to the first available group like the VuePress web site.
+(Maybe disabled by options)
-- Possible to pass parameters in directory names.
+- Pass parameters in directory names.
 (See advanced example below.)

 # Examples with Explanations